Klara Sabolova known as Klara

 Klara’s academic path began in 2009 when she came to the University of Glamorgan to study a BSc in

 Developmental Psychology.
-She is currently near to completion of a PhD, which focuses on the impact of family setting on children’s socio-emotional well-being and how the social and emotional skills (i) develop over time and (ii) differ across cultures.
+She has completed her PhD in 2018, which focused on the impact of family setting on children’s socio-emotional well-being and how the social and emotional skills (i) develop over time and (ii) differ across cultures.
 Working in collaboration with other senior psychology staff members in 2013, she acted as a research assistant for a project funded by the Welsh Assembly Government.
-Since 2013, Klara has been teaching on a broad spectrum of psychological subject disciplines, ranging from levels 4 to 7.
+Since 2013, Klara has been teaching on a broad spectrum of psychological subject disciplines, ranging from levels 4 to 7, including programmes such as MSc Play Therapy and PGDip in Integrative Counselling and Psychotherapy.
+Klara is currently the course leader for BSc (Hons) Childhood Development.
 Through passion, positivism, professionalism, and responsiveness, she aims to further develop her career in terms of teaching and research.

 *Designing and conducting large scale, cross-cultural research